ivmai/bdwgc/docs/gcdescr.md

 marking a free list, though that could also be handled by other means.
 The collector currently spends a fair amount of time clearing objects, and this approach should probably be revisited.
 In most configurations, we use specialized sweep routines to handle common small object sizes.
-Since we allocate one mark bit per word, it becomes easier to examine the relevant mark bits if the object size divides the word length evenly.
+Since we allocate one mark bit per pointer, it becomes easier to examine the relevant mark bits if the object size divides the pointer size evenly.
 We also suitably unroll the inner sweep loop in each case.
 (It is conceivable that profile-based procedure cloning in the compiler could make this unnecessary and counterproductive.
 I know of no existing compiler to which this applies.)